SerhiiKarazinUni/dlab-crypto/p7/README.md

 * ECDSA signature verification using own implementation
 * ECDSA signature verification of the own signature using Bouncy Castle's implementation

-As we use fake source of randomness, binary values of signatures should be (and they are indeed) equal for BC's and own ECDSA implementations.
+As we use fake source of randomness, binary values of signatures should be (and they are indeed) equal between BC's and own ECDSA implementations.

 The program accepts two command line arguments: